tjarkdoering/awesome-sustainable-technology/README.md

 - [OpenHPL](https://github.com/simulatino/OpenHPL) - is an open-source hydropower library that consists of hydropower unit models and is modelled using Modelica.
 - [GasModels.jl](https://github.com/lanl-ansi/GasModels.jl) - A Julia/JuMP Package for Gas Network Optimization

+### Other

+- [Compressed air powered motorbike engines](https://onlinelibrary.wiley.com/doi/full/10.1002/eng2.12034) - Investigation and implementation of compressed air powered motorbike engines
+- [Ditch the batteries CAES](https://www.lowtechmagazine.com/compressed-air/) - Off-Grid Compressed Air Energy Storage

 ## Energy Distribution and Grids
 - [simbench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation
 - [Egret](https://github.com/grid-parity-exchange/Egret) - is a Python-based package for electrical grid optimization based on the Pyomo optimization modeling language
-- [pypsa-eur](https://github.com/PyPSA/pypsa-eur) - PyPSA-Eur: An Open Optimisation Model of the European Transmission System
+- [pypsa-eur](https://github.com/PyPSA/pypsa-eur) - PyPSA-Eur: An Open Optimization Model of the European Transmission System
 - [etengine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model
 - [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - is an open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored
 - [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) - is designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform